 reading this article.
 SAFe® and Scaled Agile Framework® are registered trademarks of

 Scaled Agile Inc. Updated: Friday, August 24, 2018

 Epic Owner (EO), Business Owner (BO), Product Owner (PO), Product Manager(PM), Lean Portfolio Management (LPfM), Scrum master (SM), Release/Solution Train Engineer (RTE/STE), Solution Management (SMg), Business Value (BV), Story Points (SP)

 In a given SAFe® portfolio implementation, a long-lived ART should come to a state where Business Value (BV) is reflective, but not necessarily equal to in any way, of normalized story points (or of the number of normalized items for you #notestimates folks) at the team level.
 In Tuckman’s stages of group development, this indicates the team of teams is normalized or high performing.
 In other words, the objective measure is verifiable through attribution to the value delivery and related to a predictable and accurate, but not specific, estimating function/process.

 “Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.” – the Agile Manifesto principle #3.

 Why is this principle insufficient (in one way)?
 Working software does not automatically equate to valuable software.
 As in the expected value (intent) the customer wanted to receive.
-Since we work with customer proxies in Lean-Agile we need to have a way to objectively measure value (even if we work with the actual customer too, but that’s nearly impossible as we’ll explore in another article).
+Since we work with customer proxies in Lean-Agile practices we need to have a way to objectively measure value (even if we work with the actual customer too, but that’s nearly impossible as we’ll explore in another article).
 The measure must also be validated.
 We can’t assume that the SAFe method of objective measure with BV is valid as implemented in each unique situation.
 Continue reading “SAFe® Business Value (BV) reflection”